Chattogram Royals: BPL 04

-The team was pretty good throughout the tournament but not the best.
-They managed to get through to the playoffs but lost to the newcomer Rajshahi Kings in the eliminator.
+The team performed consistently throughout the season, earning a spot in the playoffs but losing to the newcomers Rajshahi Kings in the eliminator.

 BPL 05

 The Vikings didn't boast the strongest squad on paper.
 They had Soumya Sarkar as their icon player and had signed Luke Ronchi, Sikandar Raza, Najibullah Zadran and more.
 The team was initially led by Misbah-ul-Haq but Ronchi took over after he was dropped due to poor form.

 On the field, Ronchi carried the team with the bat and Raza supported throughout the middle.
 Local players underperformed which cost them heavily.
-The finished at the bottom registering only three wins on their belt.
+The finished at the bottom, registering only three wins on their belt.